richardghirst/PiBits/ServoBlaster/README.txt

 servoblaster.

-As the mapping of GPIO to P1 header pins changed between Rev 1 and Rev 2 boards, you will need to modify servoblaster.c approriately for your board.
+As the mapping of GPIO to P1 header pins changed between Rev 1 and Rev 2 boards, you will need to modify servoblaster.c appropriately for your board.
 Please uncomment the define for REV_1 or REV_2 as appropriate.

 It is not currently possible to make the kernel implementation use the PCM